Population model creation is a paid feature on the Play and Launch pricing plans. Visit the account page in the dashboard to upgrade.

 (optional): Formultiple-choice

-questions only, sets the maximum number of choices a respondent can select during simulation.
+questions only, this sets the maximum number of choices respondents were allowed to select.

 - The